marcol-create/ANSYS_Chassis_Partial_Automation/README.md

 | `acp_solid_models.py` | Generates ACP solid models for every element set using **Analysis Ply Wise** extrusion. |

 ---
 # Much Shorter Setup Summary

--In Workbench, run "workbench_setup(just_acp).py" or "workbench_setup(bumpers_included).py" depending on if you want bumpers or just the ACP setup.
-This will prompt you to select the files you want to use.
+- In **ANSYS Workbench**, run either `workbench_setup(just_acp).py` or `workbench_setup(bumpers_included).py`, depending on whether you want only the ACP setup or the full ACP + bumper setup.
+The script will prompt you to select the required geometry files.

--After this, go into model and specify your mesh.
+- Open the **ACP Mechanical** model and generate the chassis mesh.
+Apply the element sizing and selective mesh refinement appropriate for your analysis.

--You should now be done with the ANSYS Mechanical side of the setup with the correct material, named selections, and mesh.
+- At this point, the ANSYS Mechanical setup is complete, including the imported materials, named selections, and mesh.

--In setup, run the "acp_full_setup.py" script within ACP.
-This will create the fabric and stackup, as well as the rossetes (centered on face), oriented selection sets, and modeling groups.
-Everything should be linked correctly by name.
-The manual step is to specify the rossete and OSS directions, with correct draping, flipping, etc.
+- In **ACP**, run `acp_full_setup.py`.
+This script creates the fabrics, stackup, rosettes (centered on each element set), oriented selection sets (OSSs), and modeling groups.
+All objects are automatically linked by name.
+The remaining manual work is to define the rosette directions, OSS orientations, draping directions, ply flipping, and any face-specific orientation settings.

--Then, run the "acp_solid_models.py" script.
-This will create the solid models linked to the correct element sets.
-Rossete and OSS directions must be specified before this step.
+- After all rosette and OSS orientations have been finalized, run `acp_solid_models.py`.
+This creates the solid models and links them to the correct extrusion element sets using **Analysis Ply Wise** extrusion.

--Updating should give the final ACP setup, and you can return to Workbench.
+- Update the ACP model, then return to Workbench to continue with your analysis.

 # Detailed Setup Summary